 Get In Touch #

-Dylan Thomas being a famous Welsh poet.
+My actual name is Dominic Thomas, but Dylan is a poetry-related nickname that I’ve had since I was a teen (Dylan Thomas being a famous Welsh poet).
 I’ve been known to read a bit during seasonal social events at work ↩︎

 My proudest early moment in the 1990s was piping a 60MB file through a